-MIPAS (Michelson Interferometer for Passive Atmospheric Sounding) is an ESA developed instrument to be operated on board ENVISAT-1 as part of the first Polar Orbit Earth Observation Mission program (POEM-1).
-MIPAS will perform limb sounding observations of the atmospheric emission spectrum in the middle infrared region.
+MIPAS (Michelson Interferometer for Passive Atmospheric Sounding) is an ESA developed instrument that operates on board ENVISAT-1 (launched on 1 March 2002) as part of the first Polar Orbit Earth Observation Mission program (POEM-1).
+MIPAS performs limb sounding observations of the atmospheric emission spectrum in the middle infrared region.
 Concentration profiles of numerous trace gases can be derived from MIPAS observed spectra.

-According to the current baseline, from MIPAS measurements altitude profiles of atmospheric pressure and temperature (p,T), and of volume mixing ratio (VMR) of six high priority species (O3, H2O, HNO3, CH4, N2O and NO2) will be routinely retrieved in near real-time (NRT).
-The retrieval of these parameters from calibrated spectra (Level 1b data) is indicated as NRT Level 2 processing.
+According to the current baseline, from MIPAS measurements altitude profiles of atmospheric pressure and temperature (p,T), and of volume mixing ratio (VMR) of six high priority species (O3, H2O, HNO3, CH4, N2O and NO2) are routinely retrieved.

-Level 2 processing is expected to be a critical part of the Payload Data Segment (PDS) because of both the long computing time that may be required and the need for a validated algorithm capable of producing accurate and reliable results.
+Level 2 processing is a critical part of the Payload Data Segment (PDS) because of both the long computing time that may be required and the need for a validated algorithm capable of producing accurate and reliable results.

-In the study "Development of an Optimised Algorithm for Routine P, T and VMR Retrievals from MIPAS Limb Emission Spectra" a scientific code for NRT Level 2 analysis was developed, suitable for implementation in ENVISAT PDS and optimised for the requirements of speed and accuracy.
+In the study "Development of an Optimised Algorithm for Routine P, T and VMR Retrievals from MIPAS Limb Emission Spectra" a scientific code for near real time (NRT) Level 2 analysis was developed, suitable for implementation in ENVISAT PDS and optimised for the requirements of speed and accuracy.
 The results of the study were used by industry as an input for the development of the industrial prototype of Level 2 code.